-We evaluate the hole effective masses by performing a parabolic fits to the electronic band structure calculated with both the PBE and the HSE exchange-correlation functionals.
+We evaluate the hole effective masses by performing parabolic fits to the electronic band structures calculated with both the PBE and the HSE exchange-correlation functionals.
 We consider states within 5\% of the VBM along the three high-symmetry directions of the BZ: $\Gamma-X$(100), $\Gamma-K$ (110), and $\Gamma-L$ (111).
-The resulting effective masses are listed and compared to those of other common FCC semiconductors in Table~\ref{tab:mass}.
+The resulting effective masses are listed and compared to literature values for other common cubic semiconductors in Table~\ref{tab:mass}.
 We find a pronounced difference between the light and heavy hole effective masses in $c$-BeB$_2$, more so than in materials such as SiC, diamond, and $c$-BAs.
 In particular, the light holes exhibit significantly lower effective masses across all directions, suggesting the potential for efficient hole transport in this material.
 The trend is consistent between PBE and HSE.
-Quantitatively, the inclusion of the Hartree exact exchange in HSE widens the VBM, therefore increasing the effective masses in general.
-However, the effective masses of the light holes remain very similar in all directions, with the most pronounced impact of HSE on the heavy holes along the $\Gamma-K$ direction.
+Quantitatively, the inclusion of the Hartree exact exchange in HSE widens the bands near the VBM, therefore increasing the effective masses in general.
+However, the effective masses of the light holes remain similar along all directions, with the most pronounced impact of HSE on the heavy holes along the $\Gamma-K$ direction.

 Phonon dispersion calculations reveal no imaginary phonons, indicating that $c$-BeB$_2$ is dynamically stable.
 The high-frequency dielectric constant, calculated using DFPT, is found to be 13.99.
-Longitudinal-optical–transverse-optical (LO-TO) splitting at the $\Gamma$-point is observed due to the polar nature of the Be$-$B bonds, resulting in a static dielectric constant considering ionic contribution of 19.28.
+Longitudinal-optical--transverse-optical (LO-TO) splitting at the $\Gamma$-point is observed due to the polar nature of the Be$-$B bonds, resulting in a static dielectric constant considering ionic contribution of 19.28.
 The computed Born effective charges are +2.2~$e$ on the Be atom, $-$2.1~$e$ on the B$_1$ atom nearest to Be, and $-$0.1~$e$ on the more distant B$_2$ atom.
-The phonon density of state indicates that the majority of the low frequency optical phonon modes are associated with the charged boron (B$_1$) while the high frequency optical modes are associated with the neutral boron atom (B$_1$), which is expected due to the stronger interaction.
+The phonon density of states indicates that the majority of the low-frequency optical phonon modes are associated with the neutral boron (B$_2$) while the high-frequency optical modes are associated with the charged boron atom (B$_1$), which is expected due to the stronger interaction.
 We further characterize the zero-point renormalization and the band gap reduction at finite temperature due to electron-phonon interactions, shown in Fig.~\ref{fig:bgr}.
 Within the PBE exchange-correlation functional, a zero-point renormalization of 189 meV is seen, which increases as a function of temperature due to stronger phonon population.
 At 300 K, the renormalization is increased to 232 meV.